airbytehq/airbyte/docs/operator-guides/refreshes.md

 ## Refresh and Remove Records

-Refresh and Remove Records Syncs will only display data in the destination’s final tables that was newly synced since the refresh was initiated.
-This is the simplest type of refresh, and leads to table mirroring, if you are using an overwrite sync mode.
+`Refresh and Remove Records Syncs` will only display data in the destination’s final tables that was newly synced since the refresh was initiated.
+This is the simplest type of `Refresh Sync`, and leads to table mirroring, if you are using an overwrite sync mode.

 :::warning